-Based on this comparison, it can be concluded that for each application, there is still room for VLSI designers to contribute and it is clear that each application requires low hardware cost, low powerconsumption, and high data throughput rate.
+Based on this comparison, it can be concluded that for each application, there is still room for VLSI designers to contribute and it is clear that each application requires low hardware cost, low power-consumption, and high data throughput rate.

-6 Dedicated Approaches: Design and Examples
+5 Dedicated Approaches: Design and Examples

-In this section, several works that related with dedicated approach for recent video coding application will be discussed.
-They are the works of Song et al. [31], Wei and Gang [32] and Kim et al. [33].
+In this section, several works that related with dedicated approach for real-time video processing application will be discussed.
+They are the works of Song et al. [29], Wei and Gang [30] and Kim et al. [31].
 For the sake of simplicity and general comparison, we only discuss the proposed solution and their contribution towards the video processing applications.

-6.1 Design Examples
+5.1 Design Examples

-A novel partial distortion sorting (PDS) algorithm and a simplified local PDS (LPDS) algorithm are presented in [31] as a mechanism to solve demerits with fast ME algorithms, including the instable image quality, irregular work flow and variable computation time.
+A novel partial distortion sorting (PDS) algorithm and a simplified local PDS (LPDS) algorithm are presented in [29] as a mechanism to solve demerits with fast ME algorithms, including the instable image quality, irregular work flow and variable computation time.
 The basic idea of the proposed PDS algorithm is to disable the search points which have larger partial distortions during the ME process, and only keep those search points with smaller ones.